 The recent transition to attending his appointments from home have made an enormous difference to Carter’s care.

 “Virtual Health has made our visits more patient-centered,” says Micheline.
-“Keeping a child like [Carter] in his own safe and anxiety-free environment has been a valuable experience; it’s more efficient for us and his doctor, way less stressful, and it allows both my husband and I to participate for the first time ever!
+“Keeping a child like [Carter] in his own safe and anxiety-free environment has been a valuable experience; it’s more efficient for us and his doctor, way less stressful, and it allows both my spouse and I to participate for the first time ever!
 In addition, I don’t have to medicate or sedate him.”

 For Carter (and, by extension, Micheline), Virtual Health visits have been a welcome variation in health care as they suit his needs much better than in-person visits.
 Micheline is hopeful that the recent uptick in virtual care will “[encourage] health care providers to continue to work differently and embrace new traditions and professional norms that may be more appropriate for individual patients and situations.”